azalea_world/world.rs

 16

-20/// Basically, they hold the chunks and entities that are within render
+22/// In other words, this type holds the chunks and entities that are within

 26 pub chunks: PartialChunkStorage,